 If you are trying to get cut, toned abs, then combining a cardiovascular exercise with an abdominal exercise is an excellent way to get the most out of your workout.
 Combining exercises such as high knees, burpees, and mountain climbers into a circuit style workout routine or jumping rope for at least 15 minutes can help you eliminate excess fat and allow your abdominal muscles to show through.

-High knees is an excellent cardio workout that engages all of your abdominal muscles.
+High knees is an excellent ab cardio workout that engages all of your abdominal muscles.
 Start with your feet shoulder-width apart, and begin to jog in place.
 As you start to speed up your pace, begin to lift your knees higher until they reach above your waist at the apex of your motion, as if you are trying to rapidly climb stairs.

-Jumping rope is a under-rated, almost forgotten about cardio exercise that works an entire slew of muscle groups, especially your core.
-Begin with a 15 minute jump rope workout routine, doing basic jumps for five minutes, one minute on the left and right foot, three minutes alternating legs, and ending with five more minutes of basic jumps.
+Jumping rope is an under-rated, almost forgotten about cardio exercise that works an entire slew of muscle groups, especially your core.
+Begin with a 15-minute jump rope workout routine, doing basic jumps for five minutes, one minute on the left and right foot, three minutes alternating legs, and ending with five more minutes of basic jumps.

 As soon as your feet hit the ground bring them back up toward your chest and assume a squat position again.
 Instantly jump up in the air as high as possible and land back into a squat position.
-Repeat this entire process until you have completed three sets of 12 repetitions, taking a one minute break in between each set.
+Repeat this entire process until you have completed three sets of 12 repetitions, taking a one-minute break in between each set.

 Begin by bringing your right knee towards your right hand, as you reach the full extent of your motion, lightly touch your toe to the ground, and return your leg back to its fully extended position.
 Do the exact same sequence of actions with your left leg.

 This exercise is intended to be done at a more rapid pace, while maintaining safety and form.
 At first, do three sets of 30-second repetitions, and work your way up.
 Ideally, you should be able to go for a full minute before resting.